Learning Counterfactually Invariant Predictors: Problem setting and related work

 Our focus is on counterfactuals because they are fundamentally more expressive than mere interventions \citep{pearlj,bareinboim2022pearl}, but do not require a fine-grained path- or variable-level judgment of ``allowed'' and ``disallowed'' paths or variables, which may be challenging to devise in practice.
 Since CI already requires strong assumptions, we leave path-specific counterfactuals---even more challenging in terms of identifiability \citep{avin2005identifiability}---for future work.
-While our \cref{def:counterfactual_invariance} requires equality in distribution, \citet{DBLP:conf/nips/VeitchDYE21} suggest a definition of a counterfactually invariant predictor $f_{\hat{\mathbf{Y}}}$ which requires almost sure equality of $\hat{\mathbf{Y}}^*_{\mathbf{a}}$ and $\hat{\mathbf{Y}}^*_{\mathbf{a}'}$, where we view $\hat{\mathbf{Y}}$ as an observed variable in the SCM as described above. \citet{fawkes2023results} recently shed light on the connection between almost sure CI (a.s.-CI), distributional CI ($\cD$-CI) as in \cref{def:counterfactual_invariance}, and CI of predictors ($\cF$-CI) showing that $f_{\hat{\mathbf{Y}}}$ being $\cF$-CI is equivalent to $\hat{\mathbf{Y}}$ being $\cD$-CI conditioned on $\mathbf{X}$, rendering it also equivalent to counterfactual fairness \citep{DBLP:conf/nips/KusnerLRS17}.
+While our \Cref{def:counterfactual_invariance} requires equality in distribution, \citet{DBLP:conf/nips/VeitchDYE21} suggest a definition of a counterfactually invariant predictor $f_{\hat{\mathbf{Y}}}$ which requires almost sure equality of $\hat{\mathbf{Y}}^*_{\mathbf{a}}$ and $\hat{\mathbf{Y}}^*_{\mathbf{a}'}$, where we view $\hat{\mathbf{Y}}$ as an observed variable in the SCM as described above. \citet{fawkes2023results} recently carefully formulated various precise technical definitions of what counterfactual invariance may mean in different contexts, such as ``almost sure CI'' (a.s.-CI in \Cref{def:fawkes-a.s.}), ``distributional CI'' ($\cD$-CI in \Cref{def:fawkes-D}), and ``CI of predictors'' ($\cF$-CI in \Cref{def:fawkes-F}).
+They provide various connections between them such as the fact that $f_{\hat{\mathbf{Y}}}$ being $\cF$-CI is equivalent to $\hat{\mathbf{Y}}$ being $\cD$-CI conditioned on $\mathbf{X}$, yielding an equivalence to the definition of counterfactual fairness \citep{DBLP:conf/nips/KusnerLRS17}.
+The notion of counterfactual invariance in \Cref{def:counterfactual_invariance} is most closely related to $\cD$-CI from \citet{fawkes2023results}, but we do not enforce conditioning on the intervening variable.